Decoupled Subgraph Federated Learning: Concluding Remarks

-This work was partially supported by the Swedish Research Council (VR) under grant 2020-03687 and by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
+This work was partially supported by the Swedish Research Council (VR) under grants 2020-03687 and 2023-05065, by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation, and by the Swedish innovation Agency (Vinnova) under grant 2022-03063.

+The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS), partially funded by the Swedish Research Council through grant agreement no. 2022-06725.